 - Current CV

-- Endorsement Letter from the applicant's chair (where applicable) or dean
+- One endorsement letter (from the applicant's chair (where applicable) OR dean).

 Expectations and Requirements of Recipients